Public Relations Representative Jobs in USA with Visa Sponsorship

 What degree do I need for H-1B sponsorship as a public relations representative?

-Most H-1B petitions require a bachelor's degree in communications, public relations, journalism, marketing, or a closely related field.
+Most H-1B visa petitions require a bachelor's degree in communications, public relations, journalism, marketing, or a closely related field.
 The degree must directly relate to PR functions like media relations, strategic communications, or campaign management.
 Some positions may accept business degrees with substantial PR coursework or experience.

 Do PR roles qualify as specialty occupations for visa sponsorship?